SingleScenes

 by Sarah Smart

-A. Try to get a family member or friend to talk to her about getting on with her life.
+A. Try to get a family member or friend to talk to her about moving on with her life.
 Rejection can sometimes be hard to take, and you are in a precarious position.
 However, if intervention doesn’t work, and she still refuses to leave, you should seek help from your local police department.

 Got a problem or a confession?
 We’ve got the answer.
 Send us your scenarios regarding The Single Life to beingsinglemagazine@gmail.com and put SingleScenes in the subject line.